Conservative velocity mappings for discontinuous Galerkin kinetics: Introduction

-This work offers a new perspective on nonuniform velocity grids for Eulerian kinetic simulations employing the discontinuous Galerking method.
-The discontinuous Galerkin (DG) discretization has a number of benefits~\cite{postECP2020}, including that it is local so it parallelizes well on distributed computers, has high arithmetic intensity for each byte fetched from memory which improves performances on graphical processing units (GPUs)~\cite{Klockner2009}, and supports tailored numerical fluxes at cell boundaries (as done in finite volume methods) to preserve certain properties such as positivity and monotonicity~\cite{Zhang2011}.
-We thus present a novel DG method to nonuniformly discretize velocity space with the following merits: {\bf a)} it supports user-defined coordinate mappings tailoring the effective grid to each application, {\bf b)} it conserves particles and energy exactly even with curvilinear position-space coordinates, and {\bf c)} it is implemented in a higher-dimensional (5D) GPU-accelerated code, {\bf d)} it is the first of its kind for DG methods.
-We will describe this novel method in the context of a gyrokinetic model used to study magnetized plasmas (section~\ref{sec:model}).
-The conservative (gyrokinetic) DG algorithm is described in detail, as well as a proof of its conservative properties (section~\ref{sec:algo}).
-This manuscript concludes with a series of numerical tests of increasing complexity to demonstrate its use in practical applications (section~\ref{sec:results}), and with a brief summary of this work and future possibilities (section~\ref{sec:conclusion}).
+This work offers a new perspective on nonuniform velocity grids for Eulerian kinetic simulations employing the discontinuous Galerkin (DG) method.
+A DG discretization has a number of benefits~\cite{postECP2020}, including that it is local so it parallelizes well on distributed computers, has high arithmetic intensity for each byte fetched from memory which improves performance on graphical processing units (GPUs)~\cite{Klockner2009}, and supports tailored numerical fluxes at cell boundaries (as done in finite volume methods) to preserve certain properties such as positivity and monotonicity~\cite{Zhang2011}.
+We thus present a first-of-its-kind DG method to nonuniformly discretize velocity space with the following merits: {\bf a)} it supports user-defined coordinate mappings tailoring the effective grid to each application, {\bf b)} it conserves particles and energy exactly even with curvilinear position-space coordinates, and {\bf c)} it is implemented in a higher-dimensional (5D) GPU-accelerated code.
+We will describe this novel method in the context of a gyrokinetic model used to study magnetized plasmas (section~\ref{sec:model}), as well as sketch its use for a Vlasov-Poisson solver (\ref{sec:vlasov}).
+The conservative (gyrokinetic) DG algorithm is described in detail (section~\ref{sec:algo} and~\ref{sec:gk_fac}), including a proof of its conservative properties (\ref{sec:conserv}).
+We conclude with a series of numerical tests of increasing complexity to demonstrate its use in practical applications (section~\ref{sec:results}), and with a brief summary of this work and future possibilities (section~\ref{sec:conclusion}).